Niello: Islamic world

-Pre-Islamic period

-Niello was rarely used in Sasanian metalwork, which could use it inventively.
-The Metropolitan Museum of Art has Sasanian shallow bowls or dishes where in one case it forms the stripes on a tiger, and in another the horns and hoofs of goats in relief, as well as parts of the king's weapons.
-This relief use of niello seems to be paralleled from this period in only one piece of Byzantine silver.

-Islamic period

 In the early Islamic world silver, though continuing in use for vessels at the courts of princes, was much less widely used by the merely wealthy.
 Instead, vessels of the copper alloys bronze and brass included inlays of silver and gold in their often elaborate decoration, leaving less of a place for niello.
 Other black fillings were also used, and museum descriptions are often vague about the actual substances involved.

-The famous "Baptistère de Saint Louis," c.
-1300, a Mamluk basin of engraved brass with gold, silver and niello inlay, which has been in France since at least 1440 (Louis XIII of France and perhaps other kings were baptized in it; now Louvre), is one example where niello is used.
+The famous "Baptistère de Saint Louis", c.
+1300, a Mamluk basin of engraved brass with gold, silver and niello inlay, which has been in France since at least 1440 (Louis XIII and perhaps other kings were baptized in it; now Louvre), is one example where niello is used.
 Here niello is the background to the figures and the arabesque ornament around them, and used to fill the lines in both.

 It is used on the locking bars of some ivory boxes and caskets, and perhaps continued more widely in use on weapons, where it is certainly found in later centuries from which more material survives.
 It is common in the decoration of the scabbards and hilts of the large daggers called khanjali and qama traditionally carried by all males in the Caucasus region (whether Muslim or Christian).
 It was also used to decorate handguns when they came into use.
 Until modern times relatively simple niello was common on the jewellery of the Levant, used in much the same way as in medieval Europe.